MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility.md

 | Windows Server 2016 or 2019 |                         Microsoft Defender Antivirus                         |                       Yes                       |            Active mode            |
 | Windows Server 2016 or 2019 |                         Microsoft Defender Antivirus                         |                       No                        |            Active mode            |

-(<a id="fn1">1</a>)  On Windows Server 2016 or 2019, Microsoft Defender Antivirus does not enter passive mode automatically when you install a non-Microsoft antivirus product.
+(<a id="fn1">1</a>)  On Windows Server, version 1803 or newer, or Windows Server 2019, Microsoft Defender Antivirus does not enter passive mode automatically when you install a non-Microsoft antivirus product.
 In those cases, [set Microsoft Defender Antivirus to passive mode](microsoft-defender-antivirus-on-windows-server-2016.md#need-to-set-microsoft-defender-antivirus-to-passive-mode) to prevent problems caused by having multiple antivirus products installed on a server.

-If you are using Windows Server, version 1803 or Windows Server 2019, you set Microsoft Defender Antivirus to passive mode by setting this registry key:
+If you are using Windows Server, version 1803 or newer, or Windows Server 2019, set Microsoft Defender Antivirus to passive mode by setting this registry key:
 - Path: `HKLM\SOFTWARE\Policies\Microsoft\Windows Advanced Threat Protection`
 - Name: `ForceDefenderPassiveMode`
 - Type: `REG_DWORD`
 - Value: `1`

+> [!NOTE]
+> The `ForceDefenderPassiveMode` registry key is not supported on Windows Server 2016.

 See [Microsoft Defender Antivirus on Windows Server 2016 and 2019](microsoft-defender-antivirus-on-windows-server-2016.md) for key differences and management options for Windows Server installations.